sccn/sccn.github.io/tutorials/ConceptsGuide/coordinateSystem.md

 ![Image:preferences.png](/assets/images/helixTragus.PNG)

 This is the coordinate system we recommend for [<i>get_chanlocs</i>](https://github.com/sccn/get_chanlocs/wiki), an EEGLAB plug-in for photogrammetric electrode localization using 3-D head models.
 The default EEGLAB coordinate system, except the aforementioned helix-tragus junction (HJ) points, is used as the ear anatomical landmarks.

-## Create and optimize your own montage

-If you wish to create your own montage, see this [project](https://github.com/arnodelorme/optimize_montage).
-In general, we recommend sparse coverage over one that has dense coverage at the top.
-The bottom electrodes capture a lot of depth information and are useful for source localization.